gsage/engine/docs/tutorials/advanced/3_lua_bindings.rst

 .. code-block:: lua

   local onSelect = function(event)
-    -- then you will be able to access derived class methods print(e.hasFlags) -- prints nil end
+    print(e.hasFlags) -- prints nil
+  end

   event:bind(core, "objectSelected", onSelect)

+To listen for any specific event type use `event:<handlerID>`.

 :code:`handlerID` is defined when binding a new event type:

-Example:

 .. code-block:: cpp